algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 ## Application call
 A smart contract can call other smart contracts using any of the `OnComplete` types.
 This allows a smart contract to create, opt in, close out, clear state, delete, or just call other smart contracts.
 To call an existing smart contract the following teal can be used.

+!!! note
+    Smart contracts may only call other smart contracts which are TEAL version 6 or higher.

 ```teal
 itxn_begin
 int appl